 SASW Team Weekly Roundup

-Find out what the team in Scotland were doing on behalf of members last week
+Find out what the team in Scotland have been doing on behalf of members this week